 Make sure you stretch your skills so the task feels challenging, but not overwhelming.
 Remind yourself of your higher goal in mind to motivate yourself.
 If you struggle to brace yourself up, set a timer for ten minutes to work on your task.
 This helps you create momentum and overcome the first hurdle of getting started.
 Ideally, plan distraction-free deep work time so you can immerse yourself in your activity.

-4. Train your mind on a regular basis
+Tip #4: Train your mind on a regular basis

 These may be great short-term approaches.
 For more lasting effects though, we need a regular mental fitness routine.
 Over time, you’ll certainly reap the benefits: Neurobiologically, the brain changes with experiences – a process called neuroplasticity.
-In other words, repeatedly using certain thought and emotional patterns strengthens the corresponding synaptic connection in the brain so they become more automatic.
+In other words, repeatedly using certain thought and emotional patterns strengthens the corresponding synaptic connection so they become more automatic.
 This way, even the way you respond to and deal with languishing becomes more automatic and can change your experience for the better.
-You’ll learn to embrace more adaptive mindsets, regulate your emotions, control your attention, and develop intrinsic motivation.
+You’ll learn to embrace more adaptive mindsets, regulate your emotions, control your attention and develop intrinsic motivation.

 So go ahead and start your Flow training now!